Shirley Douglas: Career

-Douglas died on April 5, 2020, due to complications from pneumonia, three days after her 86th birthday.

 Activism

 Douglas moved to Los Angeles, California in 1967 after marrying actor Donald Sutherland.
 She became involved in the American Civil Rights Movement, the campaign against the Vietnam War, and later on behalf of immigrants and women.
 She helped establish the fundraising group "Friends of the Black Panthers".

 In 1969, she was arrested in Los Angeles for Conspiracy to Possess Unregistered Explosives.
 According to a sworn statement by FBI agents, she allegedly attempted to purchase hand grenades from those FBI agents for the Black Panthers using a personal cheque.
 As her defence, she claimed the FBI was framing her by creating a crime where none existed prior to their involvement.
 Subsequently, the FBI denied her a work permit based on this allegation.
-Douglas, by then divorced from Sutherland, left the USA in 1977.
+Douglas, by then divorced from Sutherland, left the US in 1977.
 She and her three children moved to Toronto.
 The courts eventually dismissed the case and exonerated her.

 Douglas co-founded the first chapter in Canada of the Performing Artists for Nuclear Disarmament.

 As the daughter of Tommy Douglas, promoter of Medicare, she was one of Canada's activists in favor of taxpayer funded health care instead of privatised care.
 In the 2006 Canadian federal election, Douglas campaigned on behalf of the federal New Democratic Party and in 2012 she supported Brian Topp for that party's leadership.